vimalmenon/Learn-AZ-900/questions/README.md

 - Which of the following can you use to view which user turned off a specific virtual machine during last 14 days
 - [x] Azure Activity log
 ---
+- Which Azure component provides information about Azure services incidents and planned maintenance so that you can take action to migration downtime?
+- [x] Azure Service Health
+---
+- A company is considering using Linux-based Azure container instances to deploy a simple application.
+The application runs a stateful application.
+Which service sn be used to provide storage to retrieve and persist data?
+- Azure File
+---
 - Azure Traffic Manager Profile
   - DNS Profile
 - Azure Preview